inputlogic/django-api-starter/README.md

 Integrations
 ------------
-This section is meant to detail integrations used on a project as well as their purpose.
+This section is meant to outline integrations and their purpose.

 - [Postmark](https://postmarkapp.com) for sending emails.
 - [Firebase](https://firebase.google.com) for sending push notifications to mobile.